-Once sent, review to see the invoice is paid within agreed terms.
+Once sent, check to see the invoice is paid within agreed terms.

 If the invoice is not paid, you need to follow up promptly.
-Whether you make the contact or somebody else (unrelated to you) is immaterial.
-There are times when it is far better to have an unrelated person make contact for the unpaid invoice because they are not emotionally involved as is the business tradie and their family.
+Whether you make the contact or somebody else you have appointed to complete the task is immaterial.
+There are times when it is far better to have another person make contact for the unpaid invoice because they are not emotionally involved as is the business tradie.